-- 670 Seabight (Fig. 9; Frank et al., 2011).
-Mound aggradation rates in core MD13-3462G are comparable to inactive or abandoned reefs in the Porcupine Seabight, i.e. <5 cm.ky-1 (Frank et al., 2011), thus suggesting that CWCs did not thrive at the site of core MD13-3462G but rather developed under stressful, possibly dysoxic, environmental conditions.
-Average long-term mound aggradation rates at BRI show more similarities with mounds situated along the Mauritanian margin that developed during the last glacial (28-45 cm.ky-1) but also during the last interglacial - period (16 cm.ky-1; Wienberg et al., 2018; Wienberg and Titschak, 2015).
-In contrast with Atlantic CWC mounds, mounds from the East Melilla Coral Province show a high contribution of the erect cheleistome bryozoan B. dichotoma.
-Based on mound aggradation rates and macrofaunal content, we propose that B. dichotoma communities favoured mound formation at BRI, noticeably during glacial periods, by capturing fine-grained sediments in a similar way as CWCs do (Fig. 3 and 9).
-As such, mounds at BRI stand out and may be considered as mixed B. dichotoma/CWC mounds, rather than CWC mounds per se.
+The limited coral mound build-up during both interglacial and glacial periods at BRI can explain the observed δ^{18} O values throughout core MD13-2462G which demonstrate typical interglacial/glacial variations (Fig. 4, Cacho et al., 1999; Lisiecki and Raymo, 2005; Cacho et al., 2006).
+The δ^{18} O values recorded for interglacial and glacial periods are a clear indication that coral mounds at BRI demonstrate a more continuous build-up history across 738 interglacial/glacial periods than their North Atlantic counterparts.
+Mound aggradation rates in core MD13-3462G are 739 comparable to inactive or abandoned reefs in the Porcupine Seabight, i.e. <5 cm.ky-1 (Frank et al., 2011), thus 740 suggesting that CWCs did not thrive at the site of core MD13-3462G but rather developed under stressful 741 742 environmental conditions.
+Average long-term mound aggradation rates at BRI show more similarities with mounds 743 situated along the Mauritanian margin that developed during the last glacial (28-45 cm.ky-1) but also during the last 744 interglacial period (16 cm.ky-1; Wienberg et al., 2018; Wienberg and Titschak, 2015).
+In contrast with Atlantic CWC mounds, mounds from the East Melilla Coral Province show a high contribution of the erect cheleistome bryozoan B. 745 746 dichotoma.
+Based on mound aggradation rates and macrofaunal content, we propose that B. dichotoma communities favoured mound formation at BRI, noticeably during glacial periods, by capturing fine-grained sediments in a similar 747 748 way as CWCs do (Fig. 3 and 8).
+As such, mounds at BRI stand out and may be considered as mixed B. 749 dichotoma/CWC mounds, rather than CWC mounds per se.

-Conclusions
+750 Conclusions

-The multiproxy study of core MD13-3462G provides information on the long-term development of a cold-water coral mound at Brittlestar Ridge I. Three important points can be concluded:
+The multiproxy study of core MD13-3462G provides information on the long-term build-up of a cold-water coral mound at Brittlestar Ridge I. Two important points can be highlighted: